-Vertebrate neurons communicate primarily with action potentials or "spikes", which is why a basic neurophysiological question is to understand precisely what makes neurons spike.
+Vertebrate neurons interact primarily with action potentials or "spikes", which is why a basic neurophysiological question is to understand precisely what makes neurons spike.
 What makes it a particularly good subject for a theoretician is that there are biophysical models that allow precise quantitative predictions to be tested.
-For the empirical work, we collaborate with experimental neurophysiologists, in particular Dominique Debanne in Marseille and Maarten Kole in Amsterdam.
-We are also starting to do automated patch-clamp experiments in the lab.
+For the empirical work, we are now doing some patch-clamp experiments on slices in the lab (using some modern automation tools).
+We also collaborate with experimental neurophysiologists, in particular Dominique Debanne in Marseille, Maarten Kole in Amsterdam.

 Spike initiation is a surprisingly rich subject, even today, 70 years after Hodgkin and Huxley’s pioneering work.
 In neurons, spikes are produced by a highly organized system of ionic channels that is spatially distributed on the soma and the start of the axon (called the axonal initial segment or AIS).
 The channels have different properties depending on their position, and those properties can change with activity.
-What is the functional logic of this organization, how does it get built, how does it adapt to changing conditions? - in other words, how does a neuron learn to spike?
+What is the functional logic of this organization, how does it get built, how does it adapt to changing conditions?
 My recent work on the subject has focused on the development of a theory I called resistive coupling theory (see below).

 A few things I have found:

 - Neurons spike not when a given voltage is reached, but rather when the voltage fluctuates a few mV above its recent average value (6, 8, 12).